AlibabaCloudDocs/cfw/intl.en-US/Firewall Settings/Enable or disable Internet Firewall.md

     You can perform the following operations on the Internet Firewall tab to enable or disable Internet Firewall.

-    -   To enable or disable Internet Firewall for all public IP addresses, follow these steps:
+    -   To enable or disable Internet Firewall for all public IP addresses, perform the following operations:
         1. In the Public IP section, click **Batch**.

             ![Enable or disable Internet Firewall](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5463068951/p72297.png)

         2. In the Batch dialog box, click **Enable** or **Disable**.

             You can also select **Enable Protection** next to **New Assets** and click Enable.
-Then, Internet Firewall is enabled for new public IP addresses added under the current Alibaba Cloud account by default.
+Then, Internet Firewall is enabled for public IP addresses that are newly added under the current Alibaba Cloud account by default.

             ![Batch management](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5463068951/p53973.png)

-    -   To enable or disable Internet Firewall for one or more public IP addresses, follow these steps:
+    -   To enable or disable Internet Firewall for one or more public IP addresses, perform the following steps:
-        1. In the IP address list at the lower section of the page, find the target public IP addresses.
+        1. In the IP address list at the lower section of the page, find the public IP addresses for which you want to enable or disable Internet Firewall.

-            You can filter the target IP addresses by using **Asset Type**, **Region**, and **Firewall Status**.
-Alternatively, you can search for the target IP addresses by using **Instance ID/IP**.
+            You can filter the IP addresses based on **Asset Type**, **Region**, and **Firewall Status**.
+Alternatively, you can search for IP addresses by using **Instance ID/IP**.

-        2. Select the target IP addresses and click **Enable Firewall** or **Disable Firewall** at the lower section of the page.
-Alternatively, find the target IP address and click **Enable Firewall** or **Disable Firewall** in the Actions column.
+        2. Select the IP addresses and click **Enable Firewall** or **Disable Firewall** at the lower section of the page.
+Alternatively, find the IP address and click **Enable Firewall** or **Disable Firewall** in the Actions column.

             ![Select IP addresses](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5463068951/p32275.png)

-            Due to the network restrictions, Internet Firewall cannot be enabled for some public IP addresses of SLB instances.
+            Due to network limits, Internet Firewall cannot be enabled for some public IP addresses of SLB instances.
 For such IP addresses, the Enable Firewall button is dimmed.
-When you move your pointer over this button, a message **"You cannot enable Cloud Firewall for this IP address because the network where the SLB instance is located does not support Cloud Firewall."** appears.
+When you move your pointer over this button, the message **"You cannot enable Cloud Firewall for this IP address because the network where the SLB instance is located does not support Cloud Firewall."** appears.
 We recommend that you use another security service, such as Web Application Firewall, to protect these public IP addresses.

             ![Failed to enable Internet Firewall](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5463068951/p127298.png)